 We have a dedicated team of skilled, experienced professionals led by our headteacher, James Rourke.
-Each phase is led by a Phase Leader, who ensures that the children are following the national curriculum but in a style of teaching and learning that we feel is distinctive to Lord Deramore’s.
+Each phase is led by a Phase Leader, who ensures that the children are following the national curriculum but in a style of teaching and learning that we feel is distinctive to Lord Deramore’s Primary School.

 - Mr Rourke – Headteacher

-- Mrs Carr – Assistant Headteacher, Phase 3 Leader & Year 5 Teacher
+- Mrs Carr – Deputy Head, SENDCo, Phase 3 Leader & Y5 Teacher

 - Mrs Jones – School Business Manager